-We're excited to announce the initial faculty listing for the 2013 Song School.
-Watch for more faculty additions in the coming weeks.
+We're excited to announce the faculty for the 2014 Song School.

 In conversation and in public, Mary Gauthier (pronounced "go-SHAY") comes off as a practical, no-nonsense woman.
 Stoic, even.
 Which wouldn’t seem unusual, except for the fact that her songs [more...] carry so much emotional punch, they can leave you staggering.
 She has a way of burrowing into that hole so many of us carry inside our souls, and emerging with universal truths that show we aren’t so alone after all.